scholar & pedagogue

-Research Areas: African Diaspora performance, queer-of-color performance, black feminist performance, Theatre for Social Change, Solo Performance, Applied Dramatugy
+Research Areas: African Diaspora performance, queer-of-color performance, black feminist performance, Theatre for Social Change, Solo Performance, Applied Dramaturgy

 Books